 Group Addressed BU Indication Exponent is the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field.
 The AIDs from Y + (k – 1) N to Y + k N – 1 shall

-not be allocated to a non-AP STA, and to a non-AP MLD that has a ML setup with the AP MLD
+not be allocated to a non-AP STA, and to a non-AP MLD that has an(#19829) ML setup with the AP MLD

 and has a setup link in which the AP operates.